 The Council revalues its assets with sufficient regularity to ensure the value at the balance sheet date is materially correct.
 Where there is evidence of such movements, further valuations will be undertaken.
 The Council bases its valuation on assumptions of asset conditions, useful lives, residual values and market conditions.
 These judgements are underpinned by the best available information and are made by qualified valuers but are still based on estimates.
-A 0.5% fluctuation in council dwellings and other land and buildings values would amount to a £4.5m movement in Property, Plant and Equipment balance shown on the balance sheet., this is not however considered material.
+A 1.0% fluctuation in council dwellings and other land and buildings values would amount to a £9.0m movement in Property, Plant and Equipment balance shown on the balance sheet.